 In the vast majority of cases, balancing out the natural endorphin levels allow for the cravings to abate to the point where relapse is unlikely, or if relapse does happen, that there is no longer the heavy pull to continue using and the relapse is limited.
 In some cases, especially cases where the prior to treatment relapse rate was high and the person is an IV user, longer term Suboxone use may be warranted.

-These are the common Symptoms of Opiate Withdrawal that minimize or eliminate with our processes
+Common Symptoms of Opiate Withdrawal that Minimize or Eliminate with Our Processes:

 Opiate withdrawal could end up being one of the best things you have ever done.